keanehauck/keanehauck.github.io/collections/_posts/2024-08-07-amazon-delivery.md

 title: The Perks of Delivering
 date: 2024-08-07
 summary: Amazon packages, not babies.
-categories: college, work, jobs, amazon
+categories: college work jobs amazon
 ---

 If you know me, you know I like oddball jobs.
 I've never been one to feel content with some of the more traditional types of college employment such as fast-food or retail, and, as such, I have held a couple of interesting employment positions throughout the past few years.
 In high school, I worked at a lake as a paddleboard instructor: